 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 12.97 minutes getting to work every day.

-Being a small town, St. Regis does not have a public transit system used by locals to get to and from work.
+St. Regis is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of St. Regis is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.71% of adults in St. Regis have a bachelor's degree or even advanced degree.
+The education level of St. Regis citizens is very high relative to the national average among all cities (21.84%): 34.71% of adults in St. Regis have a bachelor's degree or even advanced degree.

 The per capita income in St. Regis in 2022 was $20,379, which is low income relative to Montana and the nation.
 This equates to an annual income of $81,516 for a family of four.
 However, St. Regis contains both very wealthy and poor people as well.